Carolinapm354/MIT_3D_Flood_Map/README.md

 Lets break down the code, step by step:

-1. Fist, we start by importing the json module: <em>import json</em>, then we define a custom serialization function (lines 3-7).
+1. Fist, we start by importing the json module: `import json`, then we define a custom serialization function (lines 3-7).
 This function is used to handle the serialization of certain types (specifically, `int` and `float`) during the JSON dumping process.

-2. We move on to open our JSON file containing the 3D object for reading: <em>f = open('test3d/RELOAD-Ed.json')</em>.
+2. We move on to opening our JSON file containing the 3D object for reading: `f = open('test3d/RELOAD-Ed.json')`.
-Then, we load JSON data from the file into a dictionary:<em>
+Then, we load JSON data from the file into a dictionary: `data = json.load(f)`.
-data = json.load(f)</em>.
 The JSON content from the file is loaded into the `data` dictionary.

-3. After this step, we define a list of property names: <em>names = ["Model_ID", "Building_I", ... "created_da"]</em>.
+3. After this step, we define a list of property names: `names = ["Model_ID", "Building_I", ... "created_da"]`.
 This list contains names corresponding to various properties of each building.

-4. Then loop through each item in the 'nodes' section of the JSON data by coding: <em>for item in data['nodes']:</em>
+4. Then loop through each item in the 'nodes' section of the JSON data by coding: `for item in data['nodes']:`.
-.
 This loop iterates through each item in the 'nodes' section of the JSON data.

 5. After looping, extract properties from 'extras'by coding:
-   <em> try:
+    `try:
-       properties = item["extras"]["properties"]</em>.
+       properties = item["extras"]["properties"]`.
-  By doing this, we are accessing the "properties" key within the "extras" section of the current item.
+  By doing this, we are accessing the `properties` key within the `extras` section of the current item.

 6. After extracting the properties, create a temporary dictionary for property manipulation:
-  <em> tempdict = {}</em>.
+   `tempdict = {}`.
 This dictionary will hold the modified properties for the current item.

-9. Now, loop through property names and populating `tempdict`by adding lines 29-33 of code block 6.This loop iterates through the `names` list, attempting to convert each property's value to a float (if it's numeric).
+9. Now, loop through property names and populating `tempdict`by adding lines 29-33 of code block 6.
+This loop iterates through the `names` list, attempting to convert each property's value to a float (if it's numeric).
 If the conversion fails, it simply assigns the original value to the `tempdict`.

-10. Update the 'extras' section of the item by: <em> item["extras"] = tempdict</em>>.
-The original 'extras' section of the current item is updated with the modified properties stored in `tempdict`.
+10. Update the 'extras' section of the item by: `item["extras"] = tempdict`.
+The original `extras` section of the current item is updated with the modified properties stored in `tempdict`.
- Adding on the 'extra' section is crucial because it allows to making the necessary changes to add attributes without altering the code.
+ Adding on the `extra` section is crucial because it allows us to make the necessary changes to add attributes without altering the code.

 11. Write the modified JSON data back to the file:
-<em>with open('test3d/RELOAD-Ed.json', 'w') as file:
+`with open('test3d/RELOAD-Ed.json', 'w') as file:
-        json.dump(data, file, default=custom_serializer)</em>
+        json.dump(data, file, default=custom_serializer)`

     The modified JSON data is written back to the same file, utilizing the custom serialization function defined earlier.

-12. And, finally add the exception handling for handling errors: <em>exccept: break</em>If any exception occurs during the above process, the loop is broken.
+12. And, finally add the exception handling for handling errors: `exccept: break`.
+If any exception occurs during the above process, the loop is broken.

-After doing this save the GLTF file and push it through the Github reposity and loaded into the map.
-It should but you might notice something off with the model's position and scale.
+After doing this save the main.py and the GLTF file to push them through the Github reposity and load the GLTF into the map.
+It should appear, but you might notice something off with the model's position and scale.

-  **6. Adding More Models, Scaling, and Positioning**
+### **6. Adding More Models, Scaling, and Positioning**

   * **Adding More than one model**

     * Adding Flood Hazard Layer

      Before we start scaling and positioning our model properly.
-Lets work on loading all of the models we need to load to develop this map.
+Lets work on loading all of the models we need to develop this map.
 Now that we have our MIT Buildings model, lets work with our flood hazard layer.

      Similarly, to how we imported <em>"Camb3D_Bldg_Active_MP_SHP"</em> layer into Qgis, do the same with <em>"2070\_100y\_Storm\_24h.geojson"</em> , our flood hazard layer.
 Create 3 copies of the layer by right clicking on the layer, choosing <em> Export > Save Feature as </em>.
 A window must appear with a heading that states: <em>Save Vector Layer as</em>.
-Choose ESRI Shapefile as format, create a nme for the shapefile, and save it on a file on your computer.
+Choose ESRI Shapefile as format, create a name for the shapefile, and save it on a file on your computer.

      Repeat this step 2 more times.
 Make sure they all have different names.
-(You can name them: FHpt1, FHpt2, and FHpt3) We are doing this because the original file is too large to push through the github repository (maximum is 50MB) and it would be too heavy to render properly on the map.
-In response eto this problem we split into three parts.
-The way you split is up to you but make sure you don't delete important data as you are spliting the files.
-We reduced the file size of each layer by doing the same thing with the MIT Buildings.
+(You can name them: FHpt1, FHpt2, and FHpt3) The reason for this is because the original file is too large to push through the github repository (maximum is 50MB) and it would be too heavy to render properly on the map.
+In response to this problem we split the layer into three parts.As you split the layer, make sure you don't delete important data.
+We reduced the file size of each layer by doing the same thing with the MIT Buildings Layer.
+STart by:

       (Toggle editing layer > "Select Features by Area or Single Click"> select the parts you want to delete > delete > "Save Layer Edits").

       Repeat this step on all layers, until you have the 3 individual layers with three diferent parts of the original flood hazard layer.
-Be careful when executing this task, don't delete important data and don't duplicate data.
+Be careful when executing this task, do not delete important data and do not duplicate data.
 If you accidentally delete something you can always revisit the <em>"2070\_100y\_Storm\_24h.geojson"</em> layer.

      After setting the three layers, verify that the CRS is placed correctly and then open the plugin.
-Check the box of one of the layers (ex: FHpt1).
+Then, check the box of one of the layers (ex: FHpt1) on the left panel.

      >**Note:** If you see an infinite line, close the plugin and set the CRS to 3857.